tclem/lilo/docs/2017-09-22-syntax-a-la-carte.md

 #### Pretty printing

-Pretty printing is straight forward and sets the stage for how we will work with the à la carte data types.
+Pretty printing is straightforward and sets the stage for how we will work with the à la carte data types.
 We define a type class `Render` and then each individual syntax data type implements their own instance of render.

 ```
 λ ppExpr (lam "x" (var "x") :: Expr (Union '[Syntax.Integer, Boolean, Variable, Lambda, Application]))